MLReef/mlreef/docs/content/0-general/1-repositories/0-README.md

 # Repositories

-MLReef is based on Git repositories for ML projects, Models, DataOps and Data Visualizations.
+MLReef is based on Git repositories for ML projects, Algorithm, DataOps and Data Visualizations.
 Here you will find their main characteristics and differences.

 ## Repository types